 Poker takes plenty of skill and practice, and getting to the top isn’t easy.
 There are so many events – both live and online – and variance and downswings can be frustrating.
 Staying a consistent winner can be difficult even for the most skilled players.

-Top 10 female poker players of all time are:
+Top 10 women poker players of all time are:

 1 – Vanessa Selbst

-While she may have retired from major tournament poker, for the most part, Selbst remains the winningest female tournament player in history with $11.9 million in live tournament winnings.
-She is also the only female player in the Top 100 All-Time Money List.
+While she may have retired from major tournament poker, for the most part, Selbst remains the winningest woman tournament player in history with $11.9 million in live tournament winnings.
+She is also the only woman player in the Top 100 All-Time Money List.

 Selbst, 35, has a long list of poker accomplishments including, three World Series of Poker bracelets; back-to-back NAPT titles at the Mohegan Sun in 2010 and 2011 for a total of $1.2 million; and the 2010 Partouche Poker Tour Cannes championship for $1.8 million.
 Selbst has also appeared in televised and streams cash games as well.